icidasset/diffuse/README.md

 ### Building it yourself

 This project uses [Nix](https://nixos.org/features.html) to manage the project's environment.
-If you'd like to build this project without Nix, check out the dependencies in the `shell.nix` file (most are available through Homebrew as well).
+If you'd like to build this project without Nix, check out the dependencies in the `nix/shell.nix` file (most are available through Homebrew as well).

 ```shell